jcailler/programmation-fonctionnelle-ul/TP/TP1/README.md

 * The tests run are from the class `ConvertTest` in the `degrees` package.
 * The two first tests passed successfully.
 * The three last tests failed.
-That’s why they are display in red and starts prefixed with `==> X`.
+That’s why they are displayed in red and start prefixed with `==> X`.
 * The failures were due to `munit.ComparisonFailException` errors.
 * You’ll need to go ahead and implement the `fahrenheitToCelsius` function to fix these test failures!

 ## Fixing the Tests

 ### Open VSCode
-If it is not already done, open VSCode and go to the ``programmation-fonctionnelle-ul/TP/TP1/degrees/` folder.
+If it is not already done, open VSCode and go to the `programmation-fonctionnelle-ul/TP/TP1/degrees/` folder.
 The first time the IDE starts, it will take some time to download more components.
 Eventually it will ask you to import the build, please click “Import build”.
 You’ll need to wait a bit for the import to finish, if an error appears try closing and restarting VS Code in the same way we started it above.

 ### Understand the Logs
 You are now going to fix the tests!
 Earlier we mentioned a failing test, the stack trace told us that it was failing on line `10` of the `file src/test/scala/degrees/ConvertTest.scala.`